alessandro308/YeelightController/README.md

-## This app is under redeveloping phase.
-Please, wait a new version!

 # YeelightController
 Control your Xiaomi Yeelight from your OSX Device

 <img src="https://github.com/alessandro308/YeelightController/blob/master/preview.png" />

+## ATTENTION
+This app in under refactoring.
+Every help is accepted.
+The main problems are in the Yeelight.swift file where two JSON sometimes arrives and cause a nil exception (in the file there are more precise comment on this issues).

+The new project needs to be integrated with the previous UI.

 ## How to use
 In order to use this app, your YeelightDevice needs to be set in Developer Mode.
 Use your Yeelight App on your smartphone to change this setting.